potassco/clorm/docs/clorm/quickstart.rst

              Item item3 at time 3
     Driver michael is not working today

-The above example shows some of the main features of CLORM and how to match the Python data model to the defined ASP predicates.
-For more details of the CLORM API see the documentation (**coming soon**).
+The above example shows some of the main features of ClORM and how to match the Python data model to the defined ASP predicates.
+For more details of the ClORM API see the documentation (**coming soon**).